ngendlio/TipsProgramming/linux.md

 # Change the owner group of the target folder
 sudo	chgrp	groupeX /home/lionel/FolderX

+# Add a user to sudo group
+sudo usermod -a -G sudo lionel

 # Add user lionel to the groupeX
 sudo	usermod	-G	groupeX lionel

 # Make lionel the administrator of the group groupeX
 sudo	gpasswd	-A	lionel

 ```